department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 ## Apply now

-This is a high-level description of the introduction page for benefit applications.
-The introduction page is the start of the react app and indicates the beginning of the form.
+The Apply Now page is the start of the react app and indicates the beginning of the form.
 It isn't a static page.
 This page is separate from the static "How to Apply" page, and repeats some eligiblity and how to apply information in case users navigate to this page from somewhere outside of VA.gov.

 ### Page header